m-lab/knowledgebase/src/content/articles/tcpinfo-snapshot-analysis.md

 ## Raw Data on GCS

-For analyses requiring the full 10 ms resolution, the complete unthinnned snapshot archives are available in Google Cloud Storage:
+For analyses requiring the full 10 ms resolution, the complete unthinned snapshot archives are available in Google Cloud Storage:

 ```
 gs://archive-measurement-lab/ndt/tcpinfo/YYYY/MM/DD/